Baseball in France: 1945-1980: relaunch failure

-The Second World War marks a severe halt to baseball in France.
-Ihis was not the case in the Netherlands.
-At the Liberation, French baseball was in ruins.
-The American soldiers reintroduced the sport and multiplied the meetings, even in the medium-sized towns (Auxerre, Compiègne, etc.).
+The Second World War marked a severe halt to baseball in France, but this was not the case in the Netherlands.
+At the liberation, French baseball was in ruins.
+American soldiers reintroduced the sport and multiplied the meetings, even in medium-sized towns such as Auxerre and Compiègne.
 The 33rd Division Blackcats are the most famous training of the summer 1945.
-They had a few Major League players including Dave Koslo, pitcher for the New York Giants, and Merv Connors, first base for the Chicago White Sox.
-They have 30 wins for 4 losses.
+They had a few MLB players, including Dave Koslo, pitcher for the New York Giants, and Merv Connors, first base for the Chicago White Sox, and recorded thirty wins and four losses.

-President of the French baseball Federation since 1931, Georges Bruni is very close to Reichel's theses, but he is a genuine fan of the game.
-His action remains limited until 1945, when replacement by Thierry Blanchard (1945 - 1955).
-It was under the latter's authority that the Confederation of European Baseball was created in Paris on April 27, 1953.
-France even manages to impose the exclusive use of a French vocabulary on the whole of Europe.
-This does not last long.
-In exchange, the posts of president, vice-president and secretary are left to Italians, Spaniards and Belgians.
+The president of the French baseball Federation since 1931, Georges Bruni, was very close to Reichel's theses, but was a genuine fan of the game.
+His action remained limited until 1945, when he was replaced by Thierry Blanchard (1945-1955).
+It was under the latter's authority that the Confederation of European Baseball was created in Paris on April 27, 1953, and France even managed to impose the exclusive use of a French vocabulary on the whole of European baseball.
+This did not last long. with the posts of president, vice-president and secretary passing to Italians, Spaniards and Belgians.

-Between 1944 and the 1950s, a solid nucleus developed in Tunisia, then still under French authority.
-The Americans are at the origin of this movement while the Tunisian League has been active since 1920 is mainly the work of Marcel Cohen.
-The first matches between the French team and the selection of Tunisia are favorable to African players (11-5 in 1949).
-The French team of 1955 which participates in the European championship includes many of these Tunisian players.
-Despite this reinforcement, France signs four defeats for no success in this competition.
-These mediocre results remained the norm until the 1980s.
-Between 1955 and 1983, the French team only had 2 victories for 39 defeats in the European championship.
+Between 1944 and the 1950s, a solid nucleus was developed in Tunisia, then still under French authority.
+Americans were at the origin of this movement, influencing the Tunisian League that had been active since 1920, mainly through the work of Marcel Cohen.
+The first matches between the French team and a selection of Tunisians was favorable to the African players (11–5 in 1949).
+The French team of 1955 which participates in the European championship included many of these Tunisian players.
+Despite this reinforcement, France suffered four defeats for no success in this competition.
+These mediocre results remained the norm until the 1980s; between 1955 and 1983, the French team only had two victories and 39 defeats in the European championship.